-Hofstra Law has its own 12-person seminar room for small seminar classes, such as Professor Monroe Freedman’s seminar on contracts.
+Hofstra Law has its own 12-person seminar room for small seminar classes, such as Professor Monroe Freedman’s in Lawyers’ Ethics Seminar.
 When not in use as a seminar room, it doubles as a conference room for student publications and student organizations.

 Hofstra University offers a variety of on-campus housing options for our incoming and current student populations.
 We encourage you to learn about living options in residence halls and University apartments, how housing assignments are made and the advantages of accepting your offer of admission as early as possible to be guaranteed on-campus housing.